dajxd/Mata/README.md

   - When you use an item during a video transition, we seem to get stuck with no visible videos.
     - Animation-in-progress variable?
-  - Maybe give a thought to balancing
+  - Maybe give a thought to balancing?
+Game play?
+Not really my strong suit.

-  - At least one more video, for megasad and maybe for "hey thanks, but that wasn't what I needed"
+  - At least one more video, for mega-sad and maybe for "hey thanks, but that wasn't what I needed"

   - Vital bars

-    - Labels, maybe cute icons.

-    - They should react when you add more to a full bar.

     - They should be less ugly.

-    - New item animation is applying to the last item in the box instead of the newest one!
+  - Something should actually happen when the vitals all go to zero!
+I don't want Mata to "die", maybe they get reincarnated?
+With a randomized message of what they ended up as?
+"Mata was reincarnated as a pop tart!
+Click here to restart."

+  - Check out the Time Alive, something went weird just now.
+Said 3 days instead of like, 6 hours.

+  - If you're gonna keep the text, at least make it sit well.